21 Computer Science (CS) CV Examples For 2026

 Understand the company

-Computer Science Degree CV Example
+Computer Science Major CV Example

 or download as a PDF

-• Make the most of your career objective to outline your motivation, ambition, technical skills, and future goals at a new company.
+• A career or CV objective is a welcome addition to a computer science major CV.
+Use it to outline your motivation, ambition, technical skills, and future goals at a new company.

 Computer Scientist CV Example